 Here are some points to bear in mind when preparing a grant application.
 We hope that the advice offered below will be useful to researchers engaged in the planning, writing and submission of grant applications.
 However, the India Alliance would not wish grant applicants to feel that they are being instructed.
 Effective ‘grantsmanship’ is largely dependent upon personal ability, good mentorship, compelling research proposals and experience gained through the peer review and results of grant applications.

-As a policy, the Wellcome Trust/DBT India Alliance actively checks applications for plagiarism using state-of-the-art publishing tools.
-India Alliance will retain the right to determine the seriousness of plagiarism in an application, as also the right to disqualify such applications from current and future competitions.
-Applicants are advised to avoid copying sentences and paragraphs from published sources and to carefully check their applications before submission
+As a policy, the Wellcome Trust/DBT India Alliance actively checks applications for plagiarism (including self-plagiarism) using state-of-the-art publishing tools.
+India Alliance reserves the right to determine the seriousness of plagiarism in an application, as also the right to disqualify such applications from current and future competitions.
+Applicants are advised to avoid copying sentences and paragraphs from published sources (including their own publications) and to carefully check their applications before submission.

 Ease of reading